HPE security service

 with CR-LF line breaks while cURL returns a JSON formatted

-as line separators.
+file with `\n` as line separators.

 GET redfish/v1/Managers/1/SecurityService/HttpsCert/?$select=CertificateSigningRequest